calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 * Supports export JSON, MD, and PNG, and import JSON and MD.

-* Now v0.8.5 Supports import **Xmind with the images, links, notes, markers, lables, priority, progress**.
+* Now v0.8.6 Supports import **Xmind and MindManager with their images, links, notes, markers, lables, priority, progress**.

 * Since v0.8.2 supports loading local images into mindmap.